WayScience/virtual_stain_flow/src/virtual_stain_flow/models/README.md

 The subpackage also includes some ready to use image-to-image tranlation models, including fully convolutional or maxpooling/bilinear `UNet` and the `ConvNeXt` blocks based `ConvNeXtUNet` with tunable number of compute blocks.

-## Key Components/building blocks of the Framework
+## Key Components/Building-blocks of the Framework

 ![UML Diagram](assets/ModelsModuleUML.png)
 > Figure 1.
 The UML diagram describes the aggregation of the 3 levels of abstraction into image-image translation models,